HMAS Archer (P 86): Operational history

 Archer paid off on 21 October 1974.
-She was transferred to the Indonesian Navy and renamed Siliman, and was listed in Jane's Fighting Ships as still operational in 2011.
+She was transferred to the Indonesian Navy and renamed KRI Siliman, and was listed in Jane's Fighting Ships as still operational in 2011.

+According to reports by Janes, Siliman sank due to engine fire while moored off the Port of Belawan, North Sumatra on the night of 28 September 2025.
+All 21 crew members were rescued.